smousavi05/STEAD/README.md

 https://rebrand.ly/whole (merged ~ 85 GB) Local Earthquakes + Noise

-* Note1: some of the unzipper programs for Windows and Linux operating systems have size limit.
+* Note1: some of the unzipper programs for Windows and Linux operating systems have size limits.
 Try '7Zip' software if had problems unzipping the files.

-* Note2: all the metadata are aslo available in the hdf5 file (as attributes associated with each waveform).
+* Note2: all the metadata are also available in the hdf5 file (as attributes associated with each waveform).

 * Note3: For some of the noise data waveforms are identical for 3 components.
-These are related to single channel stations where we duplicated the vertical channel for horizontal ones.
-However, these make up to less than 4 % of noise data.
-For the rest, noise are different for each channel.
+These are related to single-channel stations where we duplicated the vertical channel for horizontal ones.
+However, these makeup to less than 4 % of noise data.
+For the rest, noise is different for each channel.

 ### You can get the paper from here:
 https://www.researchgate.net/publication/336598670_STanford_EArthquake_Dataset_STEAD_A_Global_Data_Set_of_Seismic_Signals_for_AI